theauraimpact/give-one-framework/README.md

 ### 2. Diversified Impact
 A self-committed contribution to bring the change we want to see in the world.
 Donate to any cause you are interested in:
+* Support relatives, friends, colleagues, anyone you encounter who needs some financial help
-* Supporting the elderly, the poor, the disabled, or orphans.
+* Elderly, physically challenged, or orphans.
 * Medical assistance and sponsoring education for the talented.
 * Helping animals, the environment, science, and research.
 * **Verification:** Ensure every contribution is spent right if not giving directly; see the difference it makes.